-One Passage From 'Shrill' By Lindy West Memoir Transformed My Approach To Body Acceptance
+This One Passage From Lindy West's Memoir Transformed How I See My Body

 As I was getting ready for my first vacation of 2018 recently, I had to do what I dread doing every year: go bathing suit shopping.
 As I stood in front of the dressing room mirror taking in the vision of myself in a two piece suit that seemed to hug me in "all the wrong places," I resisted the urge to look away and instead forced myself to take in every perceived imperfection.
 I studied my stretch marks, ogled my shape, and stared at my love handles until I truly loved them, just like comedian, activist, and author Lindy West taught me.
 I have spent most of my life searching for body confidence, and I finally found it waiting for me in West's remarkable 2016 memoir, Shrill.